simple-java-mail/smtp-connection-pool/README.md

 ## Path 2: Simple Java Mail `batch-module`

 This path is deliberately delivered in Simple Java Mail, not in this repository.
-[Simple Java Mail #698](https://github.com/bbottema/simple-java-mail/issues/698) plans a small public callback facade for Simple Java Mail 10.0.0, for applications that already create Jakarta Mail messages but want the batch engine's asynchronous execution, clustering, and safe release/invalidate handling without adopting the full `EmailBuilder`/`Mailer` API.
+[Simple Java Mail #698](https://github.com/bbottema/simple-java-mail/issues/698) plans a small public callback API for Simple Java Mail 10.0.0, for applications that already create Jakarta Mail messages but want the batch engine's asynchronous execution, clustering, and safe release/invalidate handling without adopting the full `EmailBuilder`/`Mailer` API.

-The batch facade will use the core lease internally and remain separate from `smtppool`; stacking both pooling owners would be incorrect.
-Until Simple Java Mail 10.0.0 ships that facade, `batch-module` remains an internal implementation module rather than a supported standalone API.
+The batch API will use `SmtpTransportLease` internally and remain separate from `smtppool`; using both pools together would give two components responsibility for the same connections.
+Until Simple Java Mail 10.0.0 ships that API, `batch-module` remains an internal implementation module rather than a supported standalone API.
 The executable demo project therefore does not demonstrate this path yet.

-## Path 3: standard Jakarta Mail facade
+## Path 3: use it as a Jakarta Mail `Transport`

 Add the provider plus a physical Jakarta Mail implementation: